Spanberger, Freitas race outspends presidential campaign in Virginia

-RICHMOND—A closely contested congressional race has spent almost $1.7 million more on political advertisements in Virginia than the presidential campaign.
+RICHMOND—Candidates in the closely contested 7th District congressional race have spent almost $1.7 million more on political advertisements in Virginia than the presidential campaign.

-More than $11 million has been spent on ads for the 7th Congressional District race.
-Rep. Abigail Spanberger, the incumbent Democrat, faces challenger Nick Freitas, a Republican state delegate from Culpeper County.
+More than $11 million has been spent on ads for the 7th Congressional District race, in which Rep. Abigail Spanberger, the incumbent Democrat, faces challenger Nick Freitas, a Republican state delegate from Culpeper County.

 Central Virginia’s 7th District includes all of Culpeper, Orange, Goochland, Louisa, Nottoway, Amelia and Powhatan counties, and parts of Spotsylvania near Fredericksburg as well as the Richmond suburbs of Chesterfield and Henrico counties.